prowe/checklists/before-a-meeting.md

 - [ ] Determine how big the meeting is
 - [ ] What is my personal goal for the meeting
+    - [ ] Do I have enough time?
-- [ ] What are each teammates roles in the meeting
+- [ ] What are each teammates roles in the meeting.
+- [ ] Is there a defined agenda for the meeting